ROI Calculations On Custom Software Projects

 Domain Experts

 To ensure the success of the project, it is a good idea to have a domain expert involved in the project.
 As such, my executive administrator would be the go-to person since she’s the one that will be handling the software manually.
-I’m assuming that takes five hours a week of her time for 26 weeks, coming out to $5,200 per year.
+I’m assuming that takes five hours a week of her time for 26 weeks.

 Executive